Racial Equity in Arts Funding: Executive Summary

 Summary of Audit Findings

 In brief, the audit findings show that GIA has made considerable progress over the past eight years.
 Beginning with its bold racial equity framework, to the high quality of its communications, and the variety of platforms used, GIA was rated highly by key audit informants.
 Lighthouse heard loud and clear that while this work has not been easy, the GIA board, its leadership, and staff have steadfastly moved the organization’s racial equity in arts funding work forward internally and through external programming.
-Internally, the board composition is trending positive with regard to growing its African, Latinx, Arab, Asian, and Native American (ALAANA) membership.
+Internally, the board composition is trending positive with regard to growing its African, Latine, Arab, Asian, and Native American (ALAANA) membership.
 But despite this and the leadership of the Racial Equity Board Committee, more work remains to be done.
 Areas that still need strengthening include organizational culture, staff ALAANA composition, and planning, evaluation, and accountability.
 Also, GIA should consider developing a formal racial equity plan, with corresponding goals, evaluation metrics, and accountability mechanisms that enhance the organization’s ability to set, measure, and report on its progress to the board and its members.
 While the quality of GIA’s racial equity programming is rated high and respondents report changes in attitudes and understanding of racial equity issues, it has not yet led to a significant impact in members’ institutional practices.

 Strengthening Organizational Polices